leanne63/NSOperation-FatImages/Readme.md

 ##Step 4.1

-Asyncronous code that runs the completion block in the main queue.
+Asynchronous code that runs the completion block in the main queue.
 Now we're good.

 ##Step 5